PATIENT INFORMATION

 While that may seem like a simple explanation, this medical condition can cause a number of complex problems.
 Living with obesity raises serious health concerns and puts you at a higher risk of certain diseases.

 An obese person is someone who has accumulated so much body fat that it might have a negative effect on their health.
-If a person’s body weight is at least 20 percent higher than it should be, he or she is considered obese.
-You are considered overweight if your Body Mass Index (BMI) is between 25 and 29.9.
-You are considered obese if your BMI is 30 or more.
+According to the CDC, You are considered overweight if your Body Mass Index (BMI) is 25.0<30.
+You are considered obese if your BMI is 30.0 or more.
+BMI is determined by taking a person’s weight in kilograms divided by the square of their height in meters.
 To determine your BMI now, use our BMI calculator below.

 Are you a candidate for weight-loss surgery?